A low Mach two-speed relaxation scheme for the compressible Euler equations with gravity: Numerical results

 In a first numerical test, which is suggested by \cite{27}, we investigate the experimental order of convergence of the relaxation scheme presented.
 For the Euler equations (\ref{sys:Euler}) on the domain $[0,1]^2$ with a linear gravitational potential $\Phi(x,y)=x+y$, one possible exact solution is defined by

 with $u_{1_0}=u_{2_0}=20$ and $p_0=4.5$.
 The exact solution is also used for the boundary conditions.
 The adiabatic coefficient is set to $\gamma=5/3$.
-We compare the numerical and exact solutions at final time $T=0.01$.
+We compare the numerical and exact solutions computed on a $N\times N$ grid at final time $T=0.01$.
 The resulting $L^1$ errors and experimental orders of convergence can be found in Table \ref{tab:accuracy}.
 As expected, we obtain orders of convergence of nearly two.
 Without the use of limiters full second order is reached.